lbrndnr/ImagePickerSheetController/README.md

 I'm Laurin Brandner, I'm on [Twitter](https://twitter.com/larcus94).

 ## Usage
-`ImagePickerSheetController` is similar to `UIActionController` in its usage.
+`ImagePickerSheetController` is similar to `UIAlertController` in its usage.

 ### Example